Recorded on: 8, 15 and 18 January 2014

 LET’S BE FRANK

-Kenny Smith discovers the shocking truth behind Frankenstein, the fourth Big Finish Classic release.
+Kenny Smith discovers the shocking truth behind Frankenstein, the fourth Big Finish Classics release.

 FOR many people, the Universal and Hammer versions of Frankenstein are the only versions of the story that they know.
 But the dramatisation that is arguably the closest to Mary Shelley’s original Modern Prometheus is released by Big Finish this month.